 Steps for prepping your ground beef

-- Once the meat has browned dump it into the strainer and start the next batch of meat.
-Be sure to stir the meat for efficient straining.
+Once the meat has browned dump it into the strainer and start the next batch of meat.
+Be sure to mix up the meat in the strainer for efficient straining.

 While the second batch is cooking start filling and weighing out your containers for the meat.
 I do 6 ounces and 11-ounce containers of ground beef.
 And one large one for taco night so we have leftover meat for taco salads!